 - some of our customers may have a poor credit history, or even county court judgements or bankruptcy recorded against their names, but for certain of our providers this is no obstacle to securing the cover needed;

-- whatever your type of building - even if it is non-conventional construction, a listed building or divided into individual flats - we are still able to offer unoccupied property cover;
+- whatever your type of building - even if it is non-conventional construction, a listed building or divided into individual flats - we are still able to offer unoccupied buildings insurance;

 - even if your past record shows a number of high value claims, or you have made several claims in the past few years, some of our providers are still content to offer cover;